devsachinsingh/appprobe/README.md

 ## The problem

-You have a 5-year-old iOS or Android project.
+You have a old iOS or Android project.
 You want to add a new module using Claude Code or Cursor.
 But the AI has no idea:

 - That you use Alamofire 4 (not 5), and the patterns are different
 - That Firebase Crashlytics replaced the old Fabric SDK halfway through